Q: What are the responsibilities of a foster parent?

-Answer: To help ensure that new foster homes are joining our fostercare program for the right reasons, and to help protect the stability of our program, New Rattitude has a firm policy against NEW foster parents adopting New Rattitude dogs.
-We want to ensure that new volunteers become foster parents with the goal of helping to save multiple dogs, rather than adopting just one.
-Giving up a loved foster dog upon its adoption is usually the hardest part of fostering, but being able to do so is the only way a fostercare program can work.
+Answer: To help ensure that new foster parents are joining our foster care program for the right reasons, and to help protect the stability of our program, New Rattitude has a firm policy against NEW foster parents adopting New Rattitude dogs.
+We want to ensure that new volunteers become foster parents with the goal of helping to save dogs in general, rather than adopting just one.
+Giving up a loved foster dog upon adoption is usually the hardest part of fostering, but being able to do so is the only way a foster care program can work.
 Anyone thinking about permanently adding a dog to their household should pursue adoption (and let us help find a great match) rather than fostering.
-Foster parents who have successfully taken at least one foster dog all the way "through the system" (meaning from intake through adoption) will then be eligible to adopt a future New Rattitude dog.
+Foster parents who have successfully taken at least one foster dog all the way “through the system” (meaning from intake through adoption) will then be eligible to adopt a future New Rattitude dog.

 Q: May I independently find someone to adopt my foster dog?